JustMyName-AndStuff/YAGPDB-CC/Reaction Ticket System/README.md

 # Yet-Another-Reaction-Ticket-System
 ***Reaction Ticket Systems for YAGPDB seem to be quite popular so I decided to make my own as I didn't like the fact that other systems used so many ccs.
 Keep in mind these Custom Commands are NOT stand-alone, you either add all or none!***

+# Important Note before skimming this README:
+**In order for the automatic deletion of tickets to work, you will have to open a ticket and type ANY message in that ticket, at first you will get an error saying "error calling scheduleUniqueCC: did not find the specified CC" all you need to do to fix this is type ANY MESSAGE in the FIRST TICKET YOU OPENED, once you typed a message, that error will never appear again :)**

 **The benefits this system has over the standard ticket system:**

 -Automatically deletes tickets after a certain amount of time being inactive (the time of inactivity can be configured, standard is 3h inactivity)